knative/community/STEERING-COMMITTEE.md

    access.
 2. Open an issue on a knative repository and indicate that you would like attention from the steering committee.

+## Knative Trademark

+**Who owns the Knative Trademark?**

+Google owns the Knative word and logo trademarks.
+Given the open nature of Knative, users may freely use the Knative trademark to accurately refer to the project without prior written permission.
+Google looks to project leadership to keep an eye out for any misuses of the name.
+If people are concerned whether their use of the Knative mark is acceptable, we urge them to consult their own counsel or project leadership.

+**Is IP assignment within the jurisdiction of Knative Steering?**

+No. Knative is an open source project governed under the terms of Google’s CLA.
+Contributing individuals and companies continue to own all copyrights and patents to their contributions.
+The CLA just provides Google and downstream users the ability to treat contributions as Apache 2.0-licensed along with the rest of the Knative project.

 ---